madgen/madgen.github.io/posts/2018-12-25-The-Essence-of-Datalog.markdown

 derive a new fact from a rule, at least one new fact of the previous iteration needs to be used.

-The way this gets implemented is that we maintain a delta of facts and as well as an accumulator and rewrite the rules to make versions of them that uses the deltas.
+The way this gets implemented is that we maintain a delta of facts as well as an accumulator and rewrite the rules to make versions of them that use the deltas.

 This is particularly effective for the so called _linear rules_ such as the recursive `academicAncestor` rule which only has one derived predicate in its body.
-In that case, the semi-naïve evaluation turns a quadratic evaluation into a linear one.
+In that case, the semi-naïve evaluation turns a quadratic computation into a linear one.

 ### Incremental evaluation